Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Introduction

 Such graphs possess many important mathematical properties \cite{Hoory:2006vo} while still retaining similarities to the physically realizable Bravais lattices discussed above.

+Much is known about the spectral properties of random regular graphs, both in the thermodynamic limit $n\to\infty$ \cite{Kesten:1959rw,McKay:1981ex,Tran:2013sr} and more recently, at finite (but large) $n$ \cite{Dumitriu:2012ge, Metz:2014wj, Bauerschmidt:2016lk, Bauerschmidt:2017ua}.
+The analyses of spectral statistics have yielded fruitful and universal connections \cite{Deift:2007uf} between random regular graphs and the Gaussian Orthogonal Ensemble of random matrix theory \cite{Jakobson:1999ky, Oren:2010je,Bauerschmidt:2017be} known to be relevant in describing the fluctuations of energy levels in physical dynamical systems.

-Much is known about the spectrum of the Laplacian on regular graphs, both in the thermodynamic limit $n \to \infty$ \cite{Kesten:1959rw,McKay:1981ex} as well as on finite sized graphs \cite{Metz:2014wj}.
-Substantially less is known about the eigenvectors of $L$ \cite{Friedman:1993sg, Elon:2008it, Dekel:2010dz, Tran:2013sr}, as it is not possible to apply many of the standard tools of analysis for Euclidean lattices, including the Fourier transform.
+Substantially less is known about the eigenvectors of $L$ \cite{Friedman:1993sg} with early work focusing on empirical analyses of nodal domains \cite{Elon:2008it, Dekel:2010dz} or specific vectors \cite{Kabashima:2012cu}, as as it is not possible to apply many of the standard tools of analysis for Euclidean lattices, including the Fourier transform.
+Subsequently, a series of results \cite{Dumitriu:2012ge,Brooks:2012ht,Geisinger:2013cd,Bauerschmidt:2017ua} have shown that for suitably large $n$, the eigenvectors of random regular graphs are delocalized -- they have few non-zero entries.
+Very recently, the breakthrough works of Bourgade, Huang, and Yau \cite{Bourgade:2017id} and Backhausz and Szegedy \cite{Backhausz:2016ot} have proven exiting new results that the eigenvector components are Gaussian independent and identically distributed for large $n$.
+To our knowledge, the physical implications of these new results for finite realizations of $z$ and $n$ amenable to direct numerical analysis have yet to be explored.

 To address this gap, we systematically study the eigenvectors of the Laplacian matrix on a large class of finite size random regular graphs through brute-force numerical diagonalization.
-By investigating the statistics of the inverse participation ratio, we numerically observe that its mean across all eigenvectors approaches a finite universal value equal to $3$, independent of graph degree.
+We investigate the statistics of the inverse participation ratio, a scalar proxy for localization, and numerically observe that its mean across all eigenvectors approaches a finite universal value equal to $3$, independent of graph degree.
 We quantify the second moment of the distribution and find a dependence both on degree $z$ and the number of vertices $n$.